glburman/ListPagerRazorLibrary/README.md

 ### override file placement

-Any of the included views can be overridden by the host but at this writing RCL overrides require that the host folder structure **mirror the library's structure**.
+At this writing RCL file-level overrides require that the host folder structure **mirror the library's structure**.
 ListPagerRazorLibrary has the following relevant structure:

   - **Pages/Shared**            (Partial View containers live here)

   - **Pages/Shared/Components** (all Component Views reside here)

+  - **wwwroot/css/pager.css**   (base theme)

+  - **wwwroot/css/pager-dark.css** (darkness)

+   - **wwwroot/css/pager-neon.css** (gloriously gaudy)

 So, to override say, the ListPagerLinks.cshtml View Component with your own version, place your version in your project at:

     /pages/Shared/Components/ListPagerLinks.cshtml

+Overriding **wwwroot/js/pager.js** will work but is not recommended.
+I'd suggest forking the project instead, unless you are comfortable handling any library future changes that impact the scripting.

-## CSS and Javascript
+## User CSS and Bootstrap

-CSS files placed on the appropriate path will also override the library's version.

-Whether you inlucde the library's CSS files or override them you can also include your own files as normal, to override specific selector values.
+Whether you use the library's CSS files or override them, you can also include your own files as normal, to override specific selector definitions.

-Note that the library uses Bootstrap .scss files, along with its own, to transpile SASS into CSS, which means that you do not need to include the bootstrap's library CSS files in your pages
+Note that the library uses Bootstrap .scss files, along with its own .scss, to transpile SASS into CSS, which means that you do not need to include the bootstrap's library CSS files in your pages, unless you have broader need of them.

-Overriding **pager.js** will work but is not recommended.
-I'd suggest forking the project instead.

 ## CSS Classes

-The RCL includes the static resource "pager.css" which provides default Bootstrap 4 styling.
-ListPager also assigns some of its own class names:
+The RCL static resource "pager.css" (and the themed files) assigns some of its own class names:

 - li.page-item
 - li.page-item.disabled